Cryptococcus neoformans: Treatment

 Cryptococcosis that does not affect the central nervous system can be treated with fluconazole alone.

-Cryptococcal meningitis should be treated for two weeks with intravenous amphotericin B 0.7–1.0 mg/kg/day and oral flucytosine 100 mg/kg/day (or intravenous flucytosine 75 mg/kg/day if the patient is unable to swallow).
-This should then be followed by oral fluconazole 400–800 mg daily for ten weeks and then 200 mg daily for at least one year and until the patient's CD4 count is above 200 cells/mcl.
-Flucytosine is a generic, off-patent medicine.
-However, a market failure exists, with a two-week cost of flucytosine therapy being about $10,000.
-As a result, flucytosine is currently universally unavailable in low- and middle-income countries.
+It was recommended in 2000 that cryptococcal meningitis be treated for two weeks with intravenous amphotericin B 0.7–1.0 mg/kg per day and oral flucytosine 100 mg/kg per day (or intravenous flucytosine 75 mg/kg per dayday if the patient is unable to swallow), followed by oral fluconazole 400–800 mg daily for ten weeks and then 200 mg daily for at least one year and until the patient's CD4 count is above 200 cells/mcl.
+Flucytosine is a generic, off-patent medicine, but the cost of two weeks of flucytosine therapy is about US$10,000, so that flucytosine has been unavailable in low- and middle-income countries.
 In 1970, flucytosine was available in Africa.
-The dose of 200 mg/kg/day for flucytosine is not more effective, is associated with more side effects and should not be used.
+A dose of 200 mg/kg per day of flucytosine is associated with more side effects but is not more effective.

-Intravenous amphotericin B in a liposomal formulation (trade name AmBisome) may be used but is not superior; its main use is in patients who do not tolerate standard amphotericin B.
+A single high dose of liposomal amphotericin B with 14 days of flucytosine and fluconazole is recommended by the newest WHO guideline for cryptococcal meningitis.
+A new study found that brain glucose can trigger amphotericin B (AmB) tolerance of C. neoformans during meningitis which means it needs longer treatment time to kill the fungal cells.
+The study found that the brain glucose induced AmB tolerance of C. neoformans via glucose repression activator Mig1.
+Mig1 inhibits the production of ergosterol, the target of AmB, and promotes the production of inositol phosphoryl ceramide (IPC), which competes with AmB for ergosterol to limit AmB efficacy in mouse brain and human CSF.
+Strikingly, results of this study indicated that IPC synthase inhibitor aureobasidin A (AbA) can enhance the anti-cryptococcal activity of AmB.
+AbA+AmB AmB had an even better therapeutic effect in a mouse model of cryptococcal meningitis than AmB+flucytosine which may bring new hope for the treatment of Cryptococcal meningitis.